qbaocaca/c-/README.md

 # i solve some OOP exercises

-an exercise is contained in a folder, which consists of
+An exercise is contained in a folder, which consists of:

-_ a question in either Vietnamese or English
+- a question in either Vietnamese or English

-_ solved files in some methods
+- solved files in some methods

-_ code for generating test case
+- code for generating test case

-_ some test cases
+- some test cases

-Note: Uncomment the blocks for print out each step
+_Note: Uncomment the blocks for print out each step._